-Though not all hospitals require that OR nurses be credentialed, many are starting to desire it.
-In fact the Association of Perioperative Registered Nurses (AORN) says that having the CNOR (Certified Nurse in the OR) credential opens doors to greater opportunities.
+Not all hospitals require that OR nurses be credentialed but many are starting to desire it.
+In fact, the Association of Perioperative Registered Nurses (AORN) says that having the CNOR (Certified Nurse in the OR) credential opens doors to greater opportunities.
 In addition to the CNOR certification, CCI also offers certifications for different roles within the OR, including:

 - CSSM for Bachelor’s-educated OR Nurse Managers

 - CNS-CP for Master’s-educated Clinical Nurse Specialists